-We present results of a 90 ksec Chandra X-ray observation of the young σ Orionis cluster (age ~3 Myr).
-This observation provides high-resolution grating spectra of the massive central OB star σ Ori AB (O9.5V + B0.5V) capable of stringently testing wind-shock X-ray emission models.
+We present results of a 90 ksec Chandra X-ray observation of the young $\sigma$ Orionis cluster (age ~3 Myr) obtained with the High Energy Transmission Grating Spectrometer.
+We use the high resolution grating spectrum and moderate resolution CCD spectrum of the massive central star $\sigma$ Ori AB (O9.5V + B0.5V) to constrain the properties of its X-ray emitting plasma and test wind-shock theories of X-ray emission.
 We also analyze the high spatial resolution zero-order image of the central cluster region captured on the ACIS-S CCD detector.

-Chandra detected 42 X-ray sources on the primary CCD (ACIS-S3), including low-mass M-type stars down to $\approx 0.2 \, M{\odot}$.
+Chandra detected 42 X-ray sources on the primary CCD (ACIS-S3).
 All but five of the detections have near-IR or optical counterparts and about one-fourth of the X-ray sources are variable.
-Most of the detections have X-ray properties and near-IR colors that are consistent with normally-reddened or moderately-reddened low-mass K and M-type stars.
-We present the first X-ray spectrum of the unusual infrared source IRS1, located $\approx 3''$ north of σ Ori AB.
-Its X-ray properties and fan-shaped mid-IR morphology suggest it is an embedded low mass T Tauri star whose disk/envelope is being photo-evaporated by the strong radiation field of σ Ori AB.

-Chandra detected the massive binary system σ Ori AB, the magnetic B star σ Ori E, and the B5V binary system HD 37525.
-The X-ray emission of σ Ori AB is exceptional, being the most luminous and the softest source (kT ≈ 0.3 keV) in the field.
-Its emission lines have no significant asymmetries or centroid shifts relative to laboratory values and are moderately broadened to HWHM ≈ 264 km s-1, or about one-fourth the terminal wind speed.
+Notable high-mass stars that were detected are the massive binary system $\sigma$ Ori AB, the magnetic B star $\sigma$ Ori E, and the B5V binary HD 37525.
+Most of the other detections have X-ray properties and near-IR colors that are consistent with late-type K or M-type stars, some of which have near-IR excesses.
+The lowest mass detections for which optical idenfications are available are M-type stars with masses of $\approx 0.2 M{\odot}$ .
+We present the first X-ray spectrum of the unusual infrared source IRS1, located $\approx 3''$ north of $\sigma$ Ori AB.
+Its X-ray properties and fan-shaped mid-IR morphology suggest it is an embedded low mass T Tauri star (TTS) whose disk/envelope is being photo-evaporated by the strong radiation field of $\sigma$ Ori AB.
+The X-ray emission of $\sigma$ Ori AB is exceptional, being the most luminous and the softest source (kT $\approx 0.3$ keV) in the field.
+Our analysis focuses mainly on the radiative wind shock interpretation, but we also consider possible alternatives including magnetically-confined wind shocks and colliding wind shocks.
+The Xray emission lines of $\sigma$ Ori AB show no significant asymmetries or centroid shifts relative to laboratory values and are moderately broadened to HWHM $\approx 264$ km s-1, or about one-fourth the terminal wind speed.
 Forbidden lines in He-like ions are formally undetected, implying strong UV suppression.
 The Mg XI triplet forms in the wind acceleration zone within one stellar radius above the surface.
 These X-ray properties are consistent in several respects with the predictions of radiative wind shock theory for an optically thin wind, but explaining the narrow line widths presents a challenge to the theory.

-Subject headings: open clusters and associations: individual (σ Orionis) - stars: formation - stars: individual (σ Orionis AB) - stars: pre-main-sequence - X-rays: stars
+Subject headings: open clusters and associations: individual ( $\sigma$ Orionis) - stars: formation - stars: individual ( $\sigma$ Orionis AB) - stars: pre-main-sequence - X-rays: stars